svendp1988/order-solution/README.md

 ### Regarding TDD
 All flows and edge cases are covered.
 Around 90% of the code was written *test-first*.
 Do inspect those tests.
 You'll see (for example) that for the services, I have both written *integration* and *unit* tests, it might be interesting to see which test covers what cases.

+### Regarding Validation
+We've created custom (own-made) validators that we use in our services.
+You can however, and this is highly advised, use **Javax (Bean) Validation**.
+This way, we can annotate our instance variables of our domain entities and value objects with certain validation rules (e.g.: `@NotBlank` `@NotEmpty`, `@PositiveOrZero`,...).
+We then simply have to enable validation (on the services, using `@Validation`) to assert all validation rules added inside of our domain..